HeathLoganCampbell/HeathLoganCampbell/README.md

 * Tweet Clone MVC :: A small twitter clone
 * [Sharing Dom Experiment](https://github.com/HeathLoganCampbell/Sharing-Dom-Experiment) :: View people interacting with your dom in real time.
 * [NachoSpigot](https://github.com/CobbleSword/NachoSpigot) :: ~140 Clones / month :: Profiling and optimizing Minecraft server code to hold high player count, with an easy to use ap and more relibably
+* [CobbleLite](https://github.com/HeathLoganCampbell/CobbleLite) :: Allows you to write minecraft mods in js in real time
 * [CobbleGroovy](https://github.com/HeathLoganCampbell/CobbleGroovy) :: Allow quick, seemless writing and deploying of code to active minecrat servers with no downtime.
-Letting bugs to be fixed faster, new items to be developed by non developer and a fully intergrated developer experience
+Letting bugs to be fixed faster, new items to be developed by non developer and a fully intergrated developer experience.
 And many more...

 ## Random thoughts